Ashall-Bott double helps Toulouse pip Wakefield

-Super League: Toulouse Olympique 20-14 Wakefield Trinity - Olly Ashall-Bott double earns French side second win
+Super League: Toulouse 20-14 Wakefield Trinity - Olly Ashall-Bott double earns French side second win

 Last updated on .From the section Rugby League